Dale Hunter: Colorado Avalanche

 Hunter finished the 1998–99 season with the Colorado Avalanche, the successor to the Nordiques.
 He helped the team reach that season's Western Conference finals, losing in seven games to the eventual Stanley Cup champion Dallas Stars.
 On that team, he often played on the same line as two other renowned pest role players – Claude Lemieux and Theoren Fleury.

-Hunter retired at the end of that playoff run, after 19 full seasons in the NHL.
+Hunter announced his retirement in July 1999, after 19 full seasons in the NHL.

 Post-NHL

-The Capitals retired Hunter's number in 2000.
+The Capitals retired Hunter's number in 2000, the third player to receive the honor in franchise history.